Pokémon Fossil Museum

 The Pokémon Fossil Museum (ポケモン化石博物館, Pokemon kaseki hakubutsukan) is a travelling exhibition based on the Pokémon media franchise, displaying illustrations and "life-size" sculpted renditions of the skeletons of fossil Pokémon, along with the actual fossils of the real-life prehistoric animals and other organisms on which they were based.
-The exhibit was created by the National Museum of Nature and Science and The Pokémon Company.
+The exhibit was created by the National Museum of Nature and Science and the Pokémon Company.

 The Pokémon Fossil Museum opened at the Mikasa City Museum in Mikasa, Hokkaido, Japan, on 4 July 2021, and remained there until 20 September.
-It has since travelled to other museums, and is currently on display at the Hofu Science Museum in Yamaguchi Prefecture from 9 November 2024 to 24 February 2025.
+It has since travelled to other museums, and was on display at the Mie Prefectural Museum from 17 January until 5 April 2026.

 In July 2022, a virtual tour of the exhibit was made available online, with virtual reality (VR) headset compatibility.

-The Pokémon Fossil Museum's last appearance in Japan will be at the Mie Prefectural Museum from 17 January 2026 to 5 April 2026.

-The Field Museum in Chicago, Illinois, will host the exhibit in its first stop outside of Japan from 22 May 2026 to 11 April 2027.
+The Pokémon Fossil Museum's last appearance in Japan was at the Mie Prefectural Museum from 17 January 2026 to 5 April 2026.
+The Field Museum in Chicago, Illinois, is hosting the exhibit in its first stop outside of Japan from 22 May 2026 to 11 April 2027.